1. Be Readily Available to View Homes and React

 The listing agent pays close attention to buyers who visit the home at showings and open houses, so be sure to make a good impression.
 If there are two nearly identical offers but one buyer came across as particularly negative or difficult during their viewing, it’s likely that the listing agent will recommend that the seller accept the other offer.
 Occasionally, sellers are home during a showing, so always refrain from making any negative comments while inside or near the home.

 9. Intro Letter (also commonly called a love letter)

 This explains who you are, what you do, and what you like about the home and neighborhood.
 You can also mention connections you have with the seller based on what you see in the home, such as a diploma that indicates they went to the same college as you, memorabilia indicating you are fans of the same sports team, or if you have similar tastes in art or furnishings.
 This is your chance to sell yourself to help convince the sellers that you are the right buyer for the home and aren’t likely to change your mind and cancel the transaction.
-Some people also submit a photo of themselves and/or their family or pet.
+Some people also submit photos of themselves and their family or pet.

 10. Counter Offer Expiration

 Take your time but hurry up.
 Just because there is an expiration on the counteroffer does not mean the seller has to abide by it, so never wait until the last minute to respond.
 If you can't respond promptly, make sure your agent communicates this to the listing agent.
 Also, the listing agent might continue showing the home, so the longer you take to respond, the chance of additional competition increases.